neanes/neanes/docs/guide/README.md

 ### Tempo

-To insert a tempo marker, click and hold the tempo button in the main tool bar.
+To insert a tempo marker, click and hold the tempo button in the main toolbar.

 ![Main Toolbar Expanded](./images/guide-main-toolbar-tempo.png)